nuthatchery/nuthatchery.github.com/source/icmt13/benchmarks.markdown

 * Nuthatch/J, git version from 2013-04-04: [nuthatch](https://github.com/nuthatchery/nuthatch), [nuthatch-stratego](https://github.com/nuthatchery/nuthatch-stratego), [nuthatch-javafront](https://github.com/nuthatchery/nuthatch-javafront), [nuthatch-benchmark](https://github.com/nuthatchery/nuthatch-benchmark)

 * Stratego from [Spoofax v1.1](http://strategoxt.org/Spoofax).
 Stratego
-  code is executed using the *hybrid intepreted*, where the standard libraries (including traversals like ```topdown``` and ```bottomup```) have been compiled to Java, but the actual benchmark code is run in an intepreter.
+  code is executed using the *hybrid intepreter*, where the standard libraries (including traversals like ```topdown``` and ```bottomup```) have been compiled to Java, but the actual benchmark code is run in an intepreter.